-ARABIC BEGINNERS CLASS (Semester 1 and Semester 2)
+79. Subject Name: Arabic Beginners Class (Semester 1 and 2)

-This is an introductory course to the Arabic language for students who have not studied Arabic in Year 7 and 8.
+Description of the Learning: This is an introductory course to the Arabic language for students who have not studied Arabic in Year 7 and 8.
 This unit will focus on developing students' communication skills and enabling them to exchange information in Arabic.